 - Appeal has been filed and stay petition has been filed, or stay has been granted by, or installment has been granted by – Provide the date of filing of the appeal, appeal pending with (details of CIT(A), stay petition filed with (details of office).
 If the stay has been granted, you have to also upload the copy of the stay order.

 - Rectification/revised return has been filed at CPC – The following details are required additionally:

 - Remarks (comments, if any of the tax payer)

 - Upload challan copy

 - Upload TDS certificate

 - Upload letter requesting rectification copy

 - Upload indemnity bond

 - Rectification has been filed with assessing officer – Mention the date of application and remarks (comments, if any of the taxpayer).

-We hope that you’ll be able to respond to a demand notice from Income Tax Department after reading our article.
+We hope that you’ll be able to respond to a demand notice from Income Tax Department in the right manner after reading our article.